 Provincially, the situation is also negative.
-None of the colleges in KwaZulu-Natal keep such data, hence the college under investigation does not keep student exit level data.
+Only 3 of the Eastern Cape Province's 8 colleges keep such data.
+The college under investigation does not keep student exit level data.

 EFFICIENCY RATES, 2007-2009

 The importance of efficiency indicators cannot be overemphasized: they provide an indication of how efficient a college is in terms of student performance - the key responsibility of colleges.
 The standard of a college is judged by the academic performance of its students.